cloudfoundry-attic/cf-abacus/doc/resource-provider-guide.md

 We should start with the measures, then define the metrics and finally decide on what type of plans to use.
 Once all of the above is defined we can create a plan.

-Abacus provides an example implementation of the [provisioning plugin](https://github.com/cloudfoundry-incubator/cf-abacus/tree/master/lib/plugins/provisioning) for demo and test purposes.
-Abacus Integrators must replace this implementation with a custom one to satisfy the requirements, processes and product standards in your organization.
+Abacus provides an example implementations of the [provisioning](https://github.com/cloudfoundry-incubator/cf-abacus/tree/master/lib/plugins/provisioning) and [account](https://github.com/cloudfoundry-incubator/cf-abacus/tree/master/lib/plugins/account) plugins for demo and test purposes.
+Abacus Integrators must replace this implementations with custom code to satisfy the requirements, processes and product standards in your organization.

 Check with your [Abacus Integrator](https://github.com/cloudfoundry-incubator/cf-abacus/blob/master/doc/resource-provider-guide.md#abacus-integrator) on how to create a plan.

-If you want to experiment with the [example provisioning plugin](https://github.com/cloudfoundry-incubator/cf-abacus/tree/master/lib/plugins/provisioning) for local development follow these steps:
+If you want to experiment with the example provisioning and account plugins for local development follow these steps:
 * add the plan files under [plans directory](https://github.com/cloudfoundry-incubator/cf-abacus/tree/master/lib/plugins/provisioning/src/plans)
 * change the provisioning plug-in mapping in the [code](https://github.com/cloudfoundry-incubator/cf-abacus/blob/master/lib/plugins/provisioning/src/index.js#L75-L92) of the provisioning-plugin
+* change the account plug-in [mapping](https://github.com/cloudfoundry-incubator/cf-abacus/blob/master/lib/plugins/account/src/index.js#L49-L67)
-* rebuild, test and deploy the new version of the provisioning plugin
+* rebuild, test and deploy the new versions of the account and provisioning plugins

 The example provisioning plugin will return `404` with `"x-app-name":"abacus-provisioning-plugin"` in case it cannot find a plan by `resource_type` and provisioning `plan_id`:
 ```